View of the World from 9th Avenue: ParodiesView of the World has been imitated without authorization in a variety of ways. The work has been imitated in postcard format by numerous municipalities, states and nations. Steinberg had stated that he could have retired on royalties from the many parodies made of the painting, had they been paid, a motivation for his eventual copyright lawsuit for the Moscow on the Hudson use. Fulford, writing in The National Post, noted that the metaphor of the world as a suburb of Manhattan was "understood and borrowed" by the whole world. Local artists, especially poster artists, presented similarly compelling depictions of their own provincial perceptions. Fulford demonstrated the prominence of this work by mentioning that a high school in suburban Ottawa made imitating View of the World an assignment in its graphic arts class. He also noted that the result of this assignment was a worldwide variety of global foci from which the students viewed the world.

 The illustration—humorously depicting New Yorkers' self-image of their place in the world, or perhaps outsiders' view of New Yorkers' self-image—inspired many similar works, including the poster for the 1984 film Moscow on the Hudson; that movie poster led to a lawsuit, Steinberg v.
 Columbia Pictures Industries, Inc., 663 F. Supp.
 706 (S.D.N.Y.
 1987), which held that Columbia Pictures violated the copyright Steinberg held on his work.

+According to Art on Paper, the December 12, 2001 "New Yorkistan" cover of The New Yorker by Maria Kalman and Rick Meyer which reorients and renames the neighborhoods and boroughs of New York City for humorous effect was an homage View of the World from 9th Avenue.

 The cover was later satirized by Barry Blitt for the cover of The New Yorker on October 6, 2008.
 The cover featured Sarah Palin looking out of her window seeing only Alaska, with Russia in the far background.

 The March 21, 2009 The Economist included a story entitled "How China sees the World" that presents a parody that is also an homage to the original image, but depicting the viewpoint from Beijing's Chang'an Avenue instead of Manhattan.
 A caption above the illustration reads "Illustration by Jon Berkeley (with apologies to Steinberg and The New Yorker)".
-It accompanied an article that discussed the burgeoning Chinese economy at the time of the contemporary financial crisis.
+It accompanied an article that discussed the burgeoning Chinese economy at the time of Great Recession.

 The October 1, 2012 cover of Mad Magazine satirized the problems with the September release of Apple Inc.'s iOS 6 mobile operating system which included Apple Maps, a replacement for Google Maps.
 The work presents what View of the World might look like if one had relied upon the September 2012 version of Apple Maps to locate various landmarks.

-Other parodies have depicted the view from Massachusetts Route 128 technological corridor, Jerusalem, various European cities, and various other locations worldwide.
+Other parodies have depicted the view from Massachusetts Route 128 technological corridor, Princeton University, Tel Aviv, Jerusalem, various European cities, and various other locations worldwide.

+David Runciman has described Elon Musk as if this artwork depicts how his mind works claiming that Musk sees big Tesla, Inc. factories and only minor details between them and outer space.